 With all of these factors to consider, and these are just some of the elements that can emerge in a California divorce case when alcoholism is the primary contributor to the marriage breaking down, only the advice of an experienced family attorney can give you the best possible outcome for your case.

-If you are married to an alcoholic, and you want to finally experience peace of mind while getting the best possible outcome for your case, call or email California divorce attorney John Griffith of Griffith, Young & Lass, serving San Diego, Carlsbad, Vista, Oceanside, and Escondido.
+If you are married to an alcoholic, and you want to finally experience peace of mind while getting the best possible outcome for your case, call or email Griffith, Young & Lass and set up your 30-minute phone or in-person consultation.
+Our service area includes San Diego, Carlsbad and the surrounding areas in California.

 © 2017 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.